 Two sorts of reasoning: deductive vs. inductive reasoning

-Up until now, we have been purely focussed on logical reasoning and drawing valid conclusions from claims and evidence.
+Up until now, we have been purely focused on logical reasoning and drawing valid conclusions from claims and evidence.
 As you might have gathered however, there is far more to human reasoning than this.

 Having discussed deductive reasoning, Rob now contrasts deductive reasoning with inductive reasoning and provides an example of what it means to reason inductively.